Babur: Personal life and relationships

 There are no descriptions about Babur's physical appearance, except from the paintings in the translation of the Baburnama prepared during the reign of Akbar.
 In his autobiography, Babur claimed to be strong and physically fit, and that he had swum across every major river he encountered, including twice across the Ganges River in North India.

-Babur did not initially know old Hindustani; however, his Turkic poetry indicates that he picked up some of its vocabulary later in life.
+Babur did not initially know Old Hindi; however, his Turkic poetry indicates that he picked up some of its vocabulary later in life.

 Unlike his father, he had ascetic tendencies and did not have any great interest in women.
 In his first marriage, he was "bashful" towards Aisha Sultan Begum, later losing his affection for her.
-Babur showed similar shyness in his interactions with Baburi, a boy in his camp with whom he had an infatuation around this time, recounting that: "Occasionally Baburi came to me, but I was so bashful that I could not look him in the face, much less converse freely with him.
-In my excitement and agitation I could not thank him for coming, much less complain of his leaving.
-Who could bear to demand the ceremonies of fealty?"
+Babur showed similar shyness in his interactions with Baburi, a boy in his camp with whom he had an infatuation around this time, recounting that:

 However, Babur acquired several more wives and concubines over the years, and as required for a prince, he was able to ensure the continuity of his line.

 Babur's first wife, Aisha Sultan Begum, was his paternal cousin, the daughter of Sultan Ahmad Mirza, his father's brother.
 She was an infant when betrothed to Babur, who was himself five years old.
 They married eleven years later, c.
 1498–99.
 The couple had one daughter, Fakhr-un-Nissa, who died within a year in 1500.
 Three years later, after Babur's first defeat at Fergana, Aisha left him and returned to her father's household.
 In 1504, Babur married Zaynab Sultan Begum, who died childless within two years.
 In the period 1506–08, Babur married four women, Maham Begum (in 1506), Masuma Sultan Begum, Gulrukh Begum and Dildar Begum.
 Babur had four children by Maham Begum, of whom only one survived infancy.
 This was his eldest son and heir, Humayun.
 Masuma Sultan Begum died during childbirth; the year of her death is disputed (either 1508 or 1519).
 Gulrukh bore Babur two sons, Kamran and Askari, and Dildar Begum was the mother of Babur's youngest son, Hindal.
 Babur later married Mubaraka Yusufzai, a Pashtun woman of the Yusufzai tribe.
 Gulnar Aghacha and Nargul Aghacha were two Circassian slaves given to Babur as gifts by Tahmasp Shah Safavi, the Shah of Persia.
 They became "recognized ladies of the royal household."